Iraneus/betamedneed/_services/coupon.md

 title: "Coupon"
 date: 2018-11-28T15:14:39+10:00
 featured: true
-weight: 3
+weight: 4
 ---

 MedNeed Coupon enables medical care providers to get discounts and **save costs** when they buy products from eligible vendors.

 ![Coupon lady](/images/illustrations/pharm-lady.jpg)

-Use MedNeed Coupon to get discounts on products from the following vendors:

-## Medicines:

-Skylark Pharmaceuticals

-## Equipment and Supplies:

-Hydroliq

-LaFiya Health

-Lancets for Life

-Rijuven

-Wheelchair Inc

-## Research and Learning:

-British Medical Journal

-Insilico Medicine

-Longenesis

 <br>
 Contact MedNeed support to make request.

 ## Weekly Updates
-Every week we send out a list of on-going product offers and promos we can find to medical care providers.
+Every week we also send out a list of on-going product offers and promos we can find to medical care providers.

 We also share some of the recent offers on our social media handles.